Product Name: Carex Health Brands Day-Light Classic Plus Bright Light Therapy Lamp Latest Review Date: 22 July 2019 Price Guideline: $$$

 It loses marks slightly as it is a pain to replace the bulbs and the telescopic legs are slightly frail, but overall this is a great bit of kit and has some truly fantastic feedback from those who have bought it.

-The Carex Day-Light Sky takes things one step further – it has the same huge field of light and provides light from above, but is amazingly adjustable and has a fantastic build quality – if you can afford it then this is the best lamp to get.
+Also the Carex Day-Light Sky takes things one step further – it has the same huge field of light and provides light from above, but is amazingly adjustable and has a fantastic build quality – if you can afford it then this is the best lamp to get.

 If you would like to leave your personal review or experience of this product, or if you have any questions, please do leave them below.
 I would love to hear your feedback!